trebleshot/android/README.md

 # TrebleShot open-source file and text sharing application
 Send and receive files over available connections without making any effort.
 Please read the wiki to learn more.
-If you have questions, this may help - [FAQ](https://github.com/genonbeta/TrebleShot/blob/master/FAQ.md).
+If you have questions, this may also help - [FAQ](https://github.com/genonbeta/TrebleShot/blob/master/FAQ.md).

 [Join the discussion on Google+](https://plus.google.com/communities/102916752990309950243)